Aller au contenu

 Prof. Dr. Regina Beets-Tan, MD, PhD, chairs the Department of Radiology at The Netherlands Cancer Institute in Amsterdam.
 Her clinical expertise is oncological and abdominal imaging.
 Her own research is in colorectal cancer imaging.
 Regina Beets-Tan is the Scientific Director of the European Institute for Biomedical Imaging Research, former president of ESR, ESGAR and ESOI and member of the EU mission board for cancer.
 She believes that a multidisciplinary approach to treatment is the key for better patient outcomes.

 Prof. Christian Loewe is the chairman of the Division of Cardiovascular and Interventional Radiology at the Medical University of Vienna.
 The main focus of his clinical and scientific work is on noninvasive cardiovascular diagnostic imaging.
-He is chairperson of the National Society Committee of the European Society of Radiology (ESR) and member of the Executive Council of ESR.
-He is deputy director of the European School of Radiology (ESOR) and the current President of the Austrian Roentgen Society.
+He is member of the Executive Council of ESR, the Director of the European School of Radiology (ESOR), and the Past President of the Austrian Roentgen Society.

 Prof. Rolf Jäger is neuroradiologist at the UCL Queen Square Institute of Neurology and Consultant Neuroradiologist at The National Hospital for Neurology and Neurosurgery and at University College Hospital (UCH).